patobelardo/dtconcontainers/README.md

 - Container Host VM (domain joined)
 - Container running inside that VM (using gMSA)

+> The purpose of this PoC was to demostrate the changes needed to have MSDTC working.
+At the time of this document, MSDTC is not supported on Windows Containers and not recommended to be used in production.
+>Latest information about this topic can be found [here](https://docs.microsoft.com/en-us/dotnet/architecture/modernize-with-azure-containers/modernize-existing-apps-to-cloud-optimized/when-not-to-deploy-to-windows-containers)

 The sample application I used is doing just this:

 ````c#